 Every summer, NCLC immerses a talented group of law student interns in the world of consumer law and advocacy over a productive 11-week program.
 We greatly appreciate the contributions of past interns and look forward to welcoming our 2025 Summer Interns.

 NCLC legal interns are assigned to teams of five-to-six attorneys, which focus on litigation, non-mortgage lending (credit cards, auto student loans, and various forms of predatory loan products), mortgage lending, bankruptcy, access to utilities, and racial justice and equal economic opportunities issues.
-Assignments range from researching and drafting litigation memos and briefs, work on NCLC’s manuals, investigative reports, training materials, policy analyses, and articles.
+Assignments range from researching and drafting litigation memos and briefs to work on NCLC’s manuals, investigative reports, training materials, policy analyses, and articles.

 Meet the 2023 Summer Interns